2018 Peugeot 5008 SUV Review

 Cons: Tight third row, expensive options list, restricted headroom

 The Peugeot 5008 is no longer a conventional seven-seat MPV.
-To feed the growing demand for SUVs in Ireland across Europe, Peugeot has completely reinvented the 5008 as a large seven seat crossover SUV, in similar vein to the Skoda Kodiaq and Nissan’s X-Trail.
+To feed the growing demand for SUVs across Europe, Peugeot has completely reinvented the 5008 as a large seven seat crossover SUV, in similar vein to the Skoda Kodiaq and Nissan’s X-Trail.
 While it’s undoubthely a bold move, the 5008 could be a leading choice with growing Irish families, as it is high on space, practicality and indeed style.
 But how does it compare to its rivals?
 We spent a week driving the 5008 on Irish roads and through snowy conditions, to see what it is like to live with on a daily basis.

 What is it like?